BLOOMBERG Arts InternSHIP: college

 Details |Eligibility |Background |Host an intern | Gallery

-Studio Arts Internship: College is an extension of the BAI Summer high school program, administered by Studio Institute and in partnership with Arts for Learning in Maryland, EdVestors in Boston, Greater Philadelphia Cultural Alliance, and Sitar Arts Center in Washington, DC.
+Bloomberg Arts Internship: College is an extension of the BAI summer high school program, administered by Studio Institute and in partnership with Arts for Learning in Maryland, EdVestors in Boston, Greater Philadelphia Cultural Alliance, and Sitar Arts Center in Washington, DC.

 The internship showed me that there are local options for a career in the arts.
 There is no need to travel abroad.
 I just look a bit further and find people making all kinds of art everywhere.